webix-hub/gitbook-webix-jet/basic/app.md

 ### The Syntax of Creation

 An app module is created as a new instance of the JetApp class.
-You must pass an object with your app configuration like the app name, version, start URL, etc as the parameter.
+You must pass an object with your app configuration like the app name, version, start URL, etc. as the parameter.

 ~~~js
 // myapp.js